suxuekun/libpyiotcloud/README.md

 # Action Items

-1. Support Docker containerization
-2. Support Kubernetes scalability
+1. Support Kubernetes scalability
-3. Add manager/admin page in Web client (see all users and devices registered by each user)
+2. Add manager/admin page in Web client (see all users and devices registered by each user)
-4. Add logging for debugging/troubleshooting
+3. Add logging for debugging/troubleshooting
-5. Fix access key timeout issue
+4. Fix access key timeout issue